pi-null-mezon/rbh24/train_adapter_for_instantid/README.md

 And press RUN button

 ## How to run validation

-!Prepare machine with CUDA12 compatible GPU and at least 24GB of VRAM (tested: RTX3090, RTX4090)!

 1. Install [InstantID](https://github.com/instantX-research/InstantID) according to repo instructions
 2. Copy `validate.py` and `tools.py` into root of InstantID installation folder